Onelinerhub/onelinerhub/python-matplotlib/how-to-set-text-background-color.md

-# How to set text background color
+# How to set text box background color

 ```python
 import matplotlib.pyplot as plt